IBE160/SG-Pre-terminal/docs/sprint-artifacts/1-2-implement-user-registration.md

 **Advisory Notes:**
 - Note: The developer agent's identification of the `pytest` issue was helpful.
 This setup issue must be resolved to complete the required testing tasks.

+---
+## Final Review (AI)
+- **Reviewer**: BIP
+- **Date**: 2025-12-02
+- **Outcome**: ✅ Approve
+- **Justification**: All high and medium severity issues identified in the initial review have been successfully remediated.
+The codebase now adheres to the project's security standards, architectural patterns, and testing requirements.
+Both backend and frontend tests are passing.
+The story is now considered complete and meets the Definition of Done.